KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 Using the previous section of the tutorial as an example, add an `heirclaim` RPC implementation in the `src/rpc/wallet.cpp` source file.

-Add the `heirclaim` declaration in the the `src/rpc/server.h` header file.
+Add the `heirclaim` declaration in the `src/rpc/server.h` header file.

 ```cpp
 // heirclaim command rpc-level implementation, src/wallet/rpcwallet.cpp